fepitre/qubes-builderv2/README.md

-Qubes OS Builder
+# Qubes OS Builder
-===

-This is the next generation of Qubes OS builder.
+This is the second generation of the Qubes OS builder.

-The new Qubes OS builder leverage container or DispVM isolation to perform every stage of a build and release process.
+This new builder leverages container or disposable qube isolation to perform every stage of the build and release process.
-From fetching sources and actually building them, everything will be executed inside a `cage` (either DispVM or container) with the help of what we call an `executor`.
-For every single command that needs to perform an action on sources for example, like cloning and verifying Git sources, rendering a SPEC file, generating SRPM or Debian source packages, etc., a fresh and new cage will be used.
-It remains only the signing, publishing and uploading processes being executed locally and not inside a cage.
-This is to be improved in the future.
-For now, only Docker, Podman, Local and Qubes executors are available.
+From fetching sources to building them, everything is executed inside of a "cage" (either a disposable or a container) with the help of what we call an "executor."
+For every command that needs to perform an action on sources, like cloning and verifying Git repos, rendering a SPEC file, generating SRPM or Debian source packages, a new cage is used.
+Only the signing, publishing, and uploading processes are executed locally outside of a cage.
+(This will be improved in the future.)
+For now, only Docker, Podman, Local, and Qubes executors are available.

-> **Remark**: Only Docker, Local (`sign`, `publish` and `upload` stages only) and Qubes executors inside a Fedora AppVM have been used by the author for validating the current development.

-## Work in progress

-We provide brief instructions in order to help people who want to start contributing to this work in progress.

-## How-to

-### Dependencies
+## Dependencies

 Fedora:
 ```bash